jmcrey/machine-learning/Artificial Intelligence/HW0/README.md

 Returns: "Grayscale Image Written To: /path/to/outfile"

 ## Data Summary
 Calculates the min, max, mean and sample standard deviation of the number of COVID cases in a given state.
+Requires the input at `data/covid.csv` in order to function.

 Usage: `python summary.py -s "florida"` (run `python summary.py -h` for details)